consentame/consentame-android/README.md

 ## How to use

+*We provide some sample code to show how the plugin is meant to be be used.
+Check it out: [consentame-android-example](https://github.com/consentame/consentame-android-example)*

 ### Create a Consent
 Consenta.me provides easy and GDPR/HIPAA-compliant consent tracking for web sites and apps.
 Subscribe to the newsletter on [consenta.me](https://consenta.me) in order to get early access to the service.